-This guidance describes how to set up a web service server using free and open source Geoserver software to provide a OneGeology compliant ISO/OGC Web Feature Service (WFS) version 2.0 serving GeoSciML v3.2 as described in OneGeology Cookbook 4: GeoSciML 3.2 Encoding Cookbook for OneGeology 5 star WFS services.
-Version 1.0.
-Whilst a OneGeology WFS does not need to be INSPIRE compliant, INSPIRE WFS are simply standard WFS 2.0 and therefore this guidance can be used with the proviso that the sections on INSPIRE extended capabilities need not be provided for OneGeology purposes but can be if you want.
-It describes how you can implement the WFS functionality described in chapters 6 and 7 of the latest Technical Guidance for the implementation of INSPIRE Download Services.
-A WFS setup using the encoding guidance in Cookbook 4 will enable the service to be used and queried using the OneGeology portal age and lithology WFS query tool, thus enabling the service to achieve 5 star accreditation.
+This guidance describes how to set up a web service using free and open source Geoserver software to provide a OneGeology compliant ISO/OGC Web Feature Service (WFS) version 2.0 serving GeoSciML v4.0 as described in OneGeology Cookbook 7: GeoSciML Cookbook.
+A WFS setup using the encoding guidance in Cookbook 7 will enable the service to be used and queried using the OneGeology portal age and lithology WFS query tool, thus enabling the service to achieve 5 star accreditation.